mill-ornrakorn/Spatiotemporal-epidemiology-and-analysis-of-mental-health-conditions-in-Thailand/README.md

 ## Discussion 🔍

-n the discussion of spatial outcomes, it was found that the clusters of spatial autocorrelation patterns occurred in various regions.
+In the discussion of spatial outcomes, it was found that the clusters of spatial autocorrelation patterns occurred in various regions.
 For example, the major clusters of spatial autocorrelation depression were discovered in several northern provinces where the Mind organization provided information on Seasonal Affective Disorder (SAD).
 SAD is a type of depression that occurs during specific seasons or times of year.
 Depression is characterized by a persistently low mood that interferes with